dvbern/cryptutil/README.md

 This is clearly unwanted behavior.

-To remedy this, the API to change.
-Since having backwards compatibliity would expose unsafe behavior, breaking the API (change passwords from String to char[]) is the only way.
+Since having backwards compatibility would expose unsafe behavior, breaking the cryptutil API (change passwords from String to char[]) is the only way.

-When upgrading from 1.x to 2.x we recommend to migrate your code to use char[] for passwords, too!
+When upgrading from 1.x to 2.x of cryptutil, we recommend to migrate your code to use char[] for passwords, too!

 If you cannot do this: just use "yourPassword".toCharArray() when passing the password argument.